A health system rebranding is a major milestone event where everything is evolving: strategically, creatively, internally and externally.

 6. Plan and act in a series of phases.
 Done right, a rebranding must pass through deliberate internal phases: launch (where employees here it/feel it), post-launch (where employees learn it/engage in it) and ongoing (where employees live it).
 A change process is not a one-time, brief display of fireworks, it‘s a long-term process – and you don’t want stakeholders to view the process as merely “surface changes.”
 This is the one opportunity you have to drive home the changes made, promote buy-in and build participation in your organizational transformation.

 7. Don’t stop short of building a brand-led culture.
-There’s only one way to ensure that your health system rebranding has the power to unite your stakeholders in creating new and greater value.
+There’s only one way to ensure that your health system or hospital rebranding has the power to unite your stakeholders in creating new and greater value.
 It requires your brand be center stage and in alignment from the inside out.
 It requires a brand culture.
-At Trajectory, we define brand culture as squeezing every bit of meaning, purpose and direction out of your brand to drive the everyday actions of the people who drive your business performance.
+At Trajectory, we define brand culture as squeezing every bit of meaning, purpose and direction out of your healthcare brand to drive the everyday actions of the people who drive your business performance.

 8. Maintain post-launch momentum.
 Prior to, and during launch, there’s anticipation, excitement and action.
 But after the launch, momentum needs to be sustained.
 Because this isn’t business as usual.
 A rebrand must be looked at as a stepping-stone to creating long-term change within your organization and creating broader impact externally.
 To achieve this, there needs to be measures, incentives, guidelines and mechanisms for training and feedback – to increase buy-in and to help each individual play their role in delivering on your repositioning and promises.
 In summary, the rebranding must be operationalized.